LiskArchive/lisk-legacy-docs/introduction.md

 ### Delegates

-Provides a GUI to conveniently manage the votes of ones account.
+Provides a GUI to conveniently manage the votes of one's account.
-As example, we want to vote for `samuray` and `slasheks` and unvote `vipertkd`.
+As an example, we want to vote for `samuray` and `slasheks` and unvote `vipertkd`.

 *Lisk URL:* `lisk://delegates/vote?votes=samuray,slasheks&unvotes=vipertkd`